name banner

 1662 An Act of Confirmation was passed by Parliament properly legalising copyholds etc.

-1666 37 hearths were declared in Huncoat for the "Hearth Tax" 7 of which were in Huncoat Hall and 4 in the next largest house.
+1666 37 hearths were declared in Huncoat for the "Hearth Tax" 7 of which were in Thomas Birtwistle’s Huncoat Hall and 4 in the next largest house.
 The tax was abolished in 1689 but the “Window Tax” began in 1695.

 1722 The Huncoat Stocks are inscribed with this date but were clearly in use much earlier.
 (See 1532).